Research Selection: Curated Abstracts by Dr. Pruski

 METHODS: Review of published data to determine the molecular action mechanism explaining how AM exerts the aforementioned therapeutic actions.

 RESULTS: From the water-soluble extract of cryopreserved AM, we have biochemically purified one novel matrix component termed heavy chain (HC)-hyaluronan (HA)/pentraxin 3 (PTX3) as the key relevant tissue characteristic responsible for the aforementioned AM’s efficacy.
 Heavy chain–HA is a complex formed by a covalent linkage between HA and HC1 of inter-atrypsin inhibitor (IaI) by tumor necrosis factor-stimulated gene-6 (TSG-6).
 This complex may then be tightly associated with PTX3 to form HC-HA/PTX3 complex.
-Besides exerting an antiinflammatory, antiscarring, and antiangiogenic effects, HC-HA/PTX3 complex also uniquely maintains limbal niche cells to support the quiescence of limbal epithelial stem cells.
+Besides exerting an antiinflammatory, antiscarring, and antiangiogenic effects, HC-HA/PTX3 complex also uniquely maintains limbal niche cells to support the quiescence of limbal epithelial Regenerative Medicine Therapy.

 Tseng, S. C. G. (2016).
 HC-HA/PTX3 Purified From Amniotic Membrane as Novel Regenerative Matrix: Insight Into Relationship Between Inflammation and Regeneration.
 Investigative Opthalmology & Visual Science, 57(5). doi: 10.1167/iovs.15-17637